 Current observations suggest that it is unlikely that exposure to very low levels of pharmaceuticals in drinking water would result in appreciable adverse risks to human health, as concentrations of pharmaceuticals detected in drinking water are several orders of magnitude lower than the minimum active dose.

-Multipure's drinking water systems utilize our proprietary solid carbon block filters to treat the presence of pharmaceuticals, as well as other contaminants classified as "Emerging Compounds and Incidental Contaminants."
-Through a combination of mechanisms including mechanical filtration, physiochemical adsorption, and electtrokinetic adsorption, Multipure's solid carbon block filters can reduce not only pharmaceuticals, but also the presence of other contaminants like asbestos, cysts, particulates, lead, mercury, PCBs, radon, toxaphine, and chlorine.
+Multipure's drinking water systems utilize our proprietary solid carbon block technology to act as pharmaceutical water filters, as well as reduce the presence of other contaminants classified as "Emerging Compounds and Incidental Contaminants"; in fact, the majority of Multipure's systems are certified to use water filters that remove pharmaceuticals.
+Through a combination of mechanisms including mechanical filtration, physisorption, and chemisorption, Multipure's solid carbon block filters can reduce not only pharmaceuticals, but also the presence of other contaminants like asbestos, cysts, particulates, lead, mercury, PCBs, toxaphene, PFOAs, and chlorine.

-Multipure's Aqualuxe and Aquaversa drinking water systems are NSF-certified according to NSF/ANSI Standards 42 (Aesthetic Effects), 53 (Health Effects), 401 (Emerging Contaminants), for the reduction of dozens of contaminants.
-NSF Certification is a very high standard of quality, so you can be confident that our filters do exactly what we say they do.
+Multipure's Aqualuxe, Aquaversa and Aquamini drinking water systems are NSF-certified according to NSF/ANSI Standard 42 (Aesthetic Effects, e.g. chlorine and chloramine), 53 (Health Effects, e.g., asbestos, lead, and VOCs), and 401 (Emerging Contaminants, e.g., pharmaceutical filtration).
+NSF certification is a very high standard of quality, whose presence offers assurance that our filters perform exactly as claimed.

 Concerns about pharmaceutical pollution is just one reason people turn to the trusted products of Multipure.
-If you are interested in a system to protect your drinking water from pharmaceuticals or other contaminants, please contact your local Multipure Independent Builder for more information.
+If you are interested in a comprehensive drinking water system or even just a replacement water filter that removes pharmaceuticals, please contact your local Multipure Independent Builder for more information.